 - Lost bladder or bowel control because of a problem with the nerves in your back

-- A spinal infection, or a high fever with back pain — this can be a sign of a spinal infection
+- A spinal infection or symptoms of a spine infection, such as a high fever with back pain

 - A broken or dislocated bone in your back